 What is Condemnation?

 The US and Texas Constitutions give local, state, and federal government the authority of “eminent domain” to acquire private property for public uses such as expanding a highway or building a school.
-Additionally, Texas law allows private entities, like a powerline company or a pipeline company, to acquire private property for public uses.
+Private entities, like powerline pipeline companies, may also be allowed to acquire private property if it is for public uses.
 The US and Texas Constitutions also both require that the property owner be compensated for the taking of their property.

 Condemnation is the legal process through which the government acquires the property through exercising its right of eminent domain.